thechandanbhagat/khukuri/docs/initial/spec.md

 # Nepali Slang Programming Language - Compiler Specification

 ## Project Overview
-Build an interpreter for a programming language that uses Nepali Gen-Z slang keywords.
+Build an interpreter for a programming language that uses Nepali slang keywords.
 The interpreter will directly execute Nepali slang code without converting it to another language.

 **Project Name:** Khukuri: A Nepali Interpreter
 **Implementation Language:** Rust